 The globe thistle resembles a weed until bloom time when the plant explodes with perfect steely blue spheres.
-This charmer looks like a peppy pom-pom in fresh arrangements.
-Snip a few for drying, and you'll enjoy globe thistle long after the growing season.
+They're beautiful in the garden, but these peppy little pop-poms also make pretty cut flowers in fresh arrangements.
+Snip a few for drying, too, and you can enjoy globe thistle long after the growing season.

 Even the foliage of globe thistle is unique.
 While the plant may look like a weed when young, its coarse texture can add a unique look to the garden.
-The soft green of the leaves also accents nicely with bright white undersides, creating a bicolor effect.
+The soft green leaves have bright white undersides, creating a bicolor effect.

 Globe Thistle Care Must-Knows

 These plants produce a lot of seeds as they finish up their flower show, which means there's a good chance that they will self-seed in your garden.
-If you're worried about them overtaking, deadhead the spent flowers before they have time to scatter.
+If you're worried about them overtaking, deadhead the spent flowers before they have time to scatter their seeds.
 However, you will miss out on some lovely late fall interest, as the globes look stunning when kissed with morning frost.

 More Varieties of Globe Thistle

 'Blue Glow' Globe Thistle

 Echinops bannaticus 'Blue Glow' is a seed-propagated variety that grows 4 feet tall with deep blue globes of flowers in midsummer.
 Zones 5-9

 Globe Thistle Companion Plants